 Do you think you own an improved grassland?
 Would you like to create a species-rich grassland from scratch?

 If so we recommend following the the steps below.
-Our information sheets provide more detail on each step and please do not hesitate to contact the Weald Meadows Officer if you would like some free advice.
+Our information sheets provide more detail on each step and please do not hesitate to contact the High Weald AONB team if you would like some free advice.

 3. If weed level is low, test the soil to establish whether the pH is acidic/neutral/low and if it is low in nutrients (essential for wild flower species introduction).